KGiveso/alx-low_level_programming/0x02-functions_nested_loops/README.md

-In this activity we will go through Functions and Nested Loops
+This activity will be based on Functions and Nested Loops